katelee168/katelee168.github.io/drafts/generative-ai/1-training-data.md

 We'll first discuss some historical language datasets then return to image datasets in a later [section](#image-generation).

-### Language datasets
+## Language Generation Datasets

 Early monolingual datasets, such as the Brown Corpus and the Penn Tree Bank, were collected from literary, government, and news sources, and were densely annotated with linguistic structure, such as parts-of-speech^[Is a word a noun, or verb, or adverb?] and syntax^[Syntax is the hierarchical structure of a sentence.] annotations.
 Early work in natural language processing  assumed that building a language understanding system would require encoding this type of linguistic knowledge and mechanically applying it.
 ^[For example, one might use linguistic structure to understand that in the sentence "The dog fetched the ball.", "the dog" is a noun phrase serving as the subject of the sentence.
 Additionally, we might infer from context that a dog is the sort of thing that is more likely to fetch than a ball, and that a ball is the sort of thing that a dog might fetch.]
-Building annotated datasets was a labor-intensive process, often this was completed by professional, highly skilled annotators at organizations like the Linguistic Data Consortium, though some datasets like TODO chose to crowdsource annotations from non-experts.
+Building annotated datasets was a labor-intensive process, often this was completed by professional, highly skilled annotators at organizations like the Linguistic Data Consortium, though some datasets like [PennTreebank](https://catalog.ldc.upenn.edu/LDC99T42) chose to crowdsource annotations from non-experts.

 The shift towards larger datasets was driven by the growth of electronic records and the internet.
-Some notable datasets include [English Gigaword](https://catalog.ldc.upenn.edu/LDC2003T05) (2003), sourced text from English newswire; the Enron Emails dataset (2001), sourced from emails released by the US federal government during its investigations of Enron;and the [One Billion Word Benchmark](https://arxiv.org/abs/1312.3005) (2013), sourced from government documents and newswire.
+Some notable datasets include [English Gigaword](https://catalog.ldc.upenn.edu/LDC2003T05) (2003), sourced text from English newswire; the [Enron Emails dataset](https://www.cs.cmu.edu/~./enron/) (2001), sourced from emails released by the US federal government during its investigations of Enron;and the [One Billion Word Benchmark](https://arxiv.org/abs/1312.3005) (2013), sourced from government documents and newswire.

 All of the datasets mentioned so far have a trait in common--the source material was either public record or explicitly licensed for research usage.
-However, as it became apparent that bigger datasets led to superior models of language, and the field of NLP saw rapid advancements in the algorithms and computing hardware needed to efficiently processing large amounts of data,  efforts to build responsibly-sourced and hand-curated datasets could not keep with with the demand for big datasets.
+However, as it became apparent that bigger datasets led to superior models of language, and the field of NLP saw rapid advancements in the algorithms and computing hardware needed to efficiently processing large amounts of data,  efforts to build responsibly-sourced and hand-curated datasets could not keep up with the demand for big datasets.

 It wasn’t just the growth of the internet that drove the growth in dataset sizes, increased computational power (a.k.a. compute) and new model designs meant that statistical models increased in capacity and became better at finding patterns in unstructured data.
 These shifts also decreased the need for annotations since models were able to pick out patterns in the data that corresponded with tasks without relying on data that was curated for the task.

 For example, some of the earliest generation applications to work with large text corpora were machine translation.
 From multilingual data sources such as United Nations documents and news sites, dataset creators assembled datasets of two or more languages of the same topics.
-Some of these datasets had aligned text (a specific sentence in two or more languages), but some datasets, like TODO were simply transcripts of the same meeting in multiple languages--these were effectively loosely annotated.
+Some of these datasets had aligned text (a specific sentence in two or more languages), but some datasets, like [Europarl](https://www.statmt.org/europarl/) were simply transcripts of the same parliament meeting in multiple languages--these were effectively loosely annotated.
 These datasets were used to build statistical language models which would learn to output translations for any input sentence.

 In the 2010s, we saw the rise of web-scraped datasets.